acdcjakob/dartproject/README.md

     - example: If you always hit 2cm below your targeted position, then you should (obviously) target 2cm above the triple 20 position.
 2. bad **precision**
     - precision is defined as the reproducibility of your results
-    - example: Even when hitting triple 20 "on average", a "spread" observed, when trying to hit the same position.
+    - example: Even when hitting triple 20 "on average", a "spread" is observed, when trying to hit the same position.
 There is always some distribution, and developing consistency is the key.

  Considering a fixed target, and different hits (=throwing multiple times), this study will assume the following:
  - perfect accuracy: the **mean** of hits equals the target position (no offset)